jiahengxiong/MRN/README.md

 # MRN
-This is MRN projext for X and Y
+This is MRN project for X and Y